ajcvickers/ajcvickers.github.io/_posts/2011-03-30-a-more-general-queryable-collection.md

 <h3>IsLoaded and SetLoaded extensions</h3>

-<p>ICollection<T> doesn’t have the concept of an IsLoaded flag so we can’t just set the flag directly on our collection.
+<p>ICollection<T> doesn't have the concept of an IsLoaded flag so we can't just set the flag directly on our collection.
 We could check the type, cast, and set, but that requires a bunch of code whenever we want to set IsLoaded.
 A cleaner approach is to define extension methods for IsLoaded and SetLoaded on ICollection<T>.</p>

 <p>The extension methods check whether or not the collection implementation have an IsLoaded flag and use if if they have one, otherwise do nothing.
 This can be quite useful if you are creating mock or fake entities that are not instances of QueryableCollection but probably already have any in-memory data in the collection such that loading is not needed.</p>